Fetal Alcohol Spectrum Disorders Clinic

 FASD is a lifelong disability.
 The brain damage to an unborn baby that is caused when a mother drinks is permanent.
 However, FASD can be prevented – if a woman does not drink alcohol while she is pregnant.
 Over 50% of women of childbearing age drink alcohol, and only 39% are aware of FASD.
 The need for evaluations, training and education is vital.
 FASD is the leading known cause of intellectual disabilities in western civilization.

-The younger the child is diagnosed or identified with FASD and appropriate interventions and services are initiated, the higher the probability they will live independently and function well in society.
+The younger the child is diagnosed or identified with FASD and appropriate interventions and services are in place, the higher the probability they will live independently and function well in society.